kaazii/zendesk-coding-challenge/README.md

  - NPM version 8.x or later

 # How to run
-1. clone this repository using
+1. Clone this repository using:
 ```
  $ git clone https://github.com/kaazii/zendesk-coding-challenge
 ```
-2. run this command to automatically install of the modules
+2. Run this command to install all of the modules I used.
 ```
 $ npm install
 ```
-3. to run the program
+3. To run the program:
 ```
 $ npm start
 ```
-4. finally to test the program
+4. Finally, to test the program:
 ```
 npm test
 ```